 6. Colaba Causeway Market

 This place has uptown retail shops of clothes, antiques, electronics, etc, and many cafes, restaurants, and many delicious street foods were.
 This place is also known as ‘Culture Square’.
 This commercial street is originally called ‘Shahid Bhagat Singh Road’.
 It is near the Gateway of India and the Taj hotel so it is visited by many foreigners.
-It is a perfect place for shopping fancy western clothes, house decoratives, and one who enjoys bargaining while shopping will surely love this place.
+It is a perfect place for shopping for fancy western clothes, house decoratives, and one who enjoys bargaining while shopping will surely love this place.

 7. Haji Ali Dargah